View your listening data at the show or episode level. See play counts, audience retention by episode segment, device breakdowns, and more.

 The chart shows how many unique listeners listened to a specific segment of the episode during a single day.
 If a single user listened multiple times to the same segment in one day, it is counted only once; if the same user listened to the same segment over two different days, it is counted twice.
 Days are measured as midnight to midnight, Pacific Time Zone.

-Because listeners can start listening from any point in an episode, and listeners may re-listen to favorite parts (or share links to favorite parts), the middle of the episode can have more listeners than the start time.
+Because listeners can start listening from any point in an episode, and listeners may re-listen to favorite parts (or share links to favorite parts), the middle of the episode can have more listens than the start time.

 Listening event timestamps are based on the actual episode times on a user's device.
 However, the audience retention chart shows an "averaged version" of the episode: this is the averaged episode length of the episode for all listeners, which can depend on variable length inclusions such as ads.